-Instant Pot Zuppa Toscana is Tuscan sausage potato soup with kale that’s quick and easy in the pressure cooker.
+Instant Pot Zuppa Toscana Soup is a creamy Tuscan sausage potato soup with kale that’s quick and easy to make.
+Perfect comfort food!
 Tastes like the Olive Garden favorite!

 I used to have a bowl of Zuppa Toscana soup whenever I had lunch with friends at the Olive Garden.
 I liked it so much that I even made it at home a few times.